ttngna/Favorite/README.md

 I enjoy watching movies at AMC theatres for the immersive experience that is offered.
 The IMAX and Dolby experience has comfortable seating, high-quality sound systems, and large cinematic screens.
 AMC theatres offer a variety of movies, convenient locations, and many show times available to choose from.

-# Here are 3 reasons why I enjoy going to AMC theatres to watch movies:
+# Here are 3 reasons why I enjoy going to AMC theatres:

 1. **I like the entertainment** - It's a temporary escape from *reality*.
 I feel immersed in the different worlds, stories, and characters!